uf-mil/mil/docs/welcome.md

 synergy when constructing world-class robots.

 You can join any of these three teams (or multiple!).
-Each team has one or more leaders who help to coordiante the responsibilities of the team.
+Each team has one or more leaders who help to coordinate the responsibilities of the team.

 ## Culture of MIL
 MIL does things differently than many other labs or student organizations.
 Our lab